Handling of schemas by recipes¶

 For these recipes, computing the output schema requires calls to external systems.
 For example, for SQL, DSS sends the query to the database, and checks the schema of the resulting set.

 Since these calls are expensive, they are not performed when you click on Save.
 Instead, a dedicated “Validate” button must be used.

 For these 4 recipes, there is no way for DSS to automatically compute the schema of the output dataset.
-However, the dataiku APIs that you use to interact with datasets provide ways to set the schema when the recipe is executed
+However, the Dataiku APIs that you use to interact with datasets provide ways to set the schema when the recipe is executed

-These recipes thus update their schema at runtime (but only when you explicitely ask for it by using the appropriate API).
+These recipes thus update their schema at runtime (but only when you explicitly ask for it by using the appropriate API).
 This is particularly useful since you can easily set the schema of a dataset from the dataframe object of these languages.